skyrocket photo

 Feni Gold Nugget x Baby

 Sky Rocket stood 45.5" at the withers and weighed around 325 lbs. when in condition; he was more often hovering around 350 lbs.
-Others previously measured him as being between 46.5" and 47" ... no wonder tall llamas get all the press ... "the press" makes them tall in the first place!
+Other "experts" previously measured him as being between 46.5" and 47" ... no wonder tall llamas get all the press ... "the press" makes them tall in the first place!

-We’d greatly admired Sky Rocket for some time and planned to breed select Ranger Dusty daughters to him after they’d matured.
-When news reached us that a divorce meant that Rocky HAD to be sold, we were so concerned that we might lose access to his stud services that we purchased him immediately.
-We did take on more than we bargained for: As part of a commercial pack string, Rocky knew certain trails and their obstacles.
-Only those trails.
-Not, for instance, our wide bridge to drive across our creek.
-Hmpf.
+We’d greatly admired Sky Rocket's physical attributes for some time and planned to breed select Ranger Dusty daughters to him after they’d matured.
+When a divorce meant that Rocky HAD to be sold, we purchased him immediately.

 Independent of his previous “job,” Rocky was also permitted to lead humans around, demanding food or sex whenever the notion took him, and initially we frequently found our arms being yanked HARD whenever Rocky spotted something he wanted.
 It’s a strong testament to Rocky's otherwise sensible disposition that he never hurt anyone.
 However, that also meant we really had our work cut out for us when we realized we needed to be the “bad cops” and require that Rocky learn and always practice safe and responsible behavior.
 Rocky was VERY strong, and convincing him that someone else makes the rules when he’s on halter and lead was no simple matter.
+Nothing we couldn't handle ... but it was dangerous, even for us.

 We had to board Rocky elsewhere for the first two years we owned him (he thought Dusty should die, and started on this “project” by snapping off several completely sound, brand-new peeler core fenceposts at the base).
+Rocky was fine with geldings-only situations ... he was fine next to females if he was the ONLY male (gelded or not) ... but like most llama farms, we have both sexes, and Rocky found this normal situation to be completely unacceptable.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~